wazuh/wazuh-dashboard-plugins/README.md

 ## Branches

-- `stable` branch on correspond to the last Wazuh app stable version.
+- `stable` corresponds to the latest Wazuh app stable version.
 - `master` branch contains the latest code, be aware of possible bugs on this branch.

 ## Requisites

 - Wazuh HIDS 3.13.0
 - Wazuh RESTful API 3.13.0
-- Kibana 7.7.1
+- Kibana 7.8.0
-- Elasticsearch 7.7.1
+- Elasticsearch 7.8.0

 ## Installation

-Install the app
+Install the Wazuh app plugin for Kibana

 ```
 cd /usr/share/kibana